ESOS-Lab/OPIMQ/README.md

 OPIMQ is an order-preserving IO stack designed to enhance the performance of multi-queue block devices.
 It eliminates the inefficiencies of conventional order-preservation methods like transfer-and-flush while maximizing parallelism and maintaining storage order in multi-queue environments.

+# Publication
+This artifact is part of the research presented in the following publication:
+- **[OPIMQ: Order Preserving IO stack for Multi-Queue Block Device]**
+  [Jieun Kim, Joontaek Oh, Juwon Kim, Juwon Kim, Seung Won Yoo, and Youjip Won], *USENIX FAST*, 2025.

 ## Merits of OPIMQ

 OPIMQ introduces a novel approach to ensuring storage order in multi-queue block devices, offering several advantages: